-After duplicate copies of the articles of incorporation are accepted by the Secretary of State and filed, the corporation's existence begins.
+After the articles of incorporation are filed and accepted by the Secretary of State, the corporation's existence begins.
 805 ILCS 5/2.15.
-The Secretary of State will return one of the duplicate copies of the articles, which should be placed in the corporation's record book.
+If filed by paper, the Secretary of State will return one of the duplicate copies of the articles, which should be placed in the corporation's record book.